theobald-software/theobald-software.github.io/content/_en/xtract-universal/xu-destinations/microsoft-sql-server/sql-server-connection.md

 It is only necessary to specify the port if it has been edited outside the SQL standard.

 **Require TLS encryption**<br>
-Clientside enforcement for using [TLS encrpytion](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-connect-query#tls-considerations-for-sql-database-connectivity).
+Client-side enforcement for using [TLS encrpytion](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-connect-query#tls-considerations-for-sql-database-connectivity).
 Adds the following paramenters to the connection string:<br>
 * Encrypt = On
 * TrustServerCertificate = Off
 <br>